sbabic/swupdate/doc/source/swupdate-ipc-interface.rst

 The terminated call-back is called when SWUpdate has finished with the result of the upgrade.

-Example about using this library is in the examples/client directory.
+An example using this library is in `tools/swupdate-client.c`.

 The `req` structure is casted to void to ensure API compatibility.
 A user should instantiate it as `struct swupdate_request`.
 This contains fields that can control